jorroll/rschedule/docs/usage/schedule/README.md

 **Schedule implements [IOccurrenceGenerator](../#IOccurrenceGenerator-Interface), IScheduleLike;**

 `Schedule` objects allow iterating a occurrence schedule made up of RRULE, EXRULE, RDATE, and EXDATE components.
 Each `Schedule` object is intended to contain all the recurrence information to iterate through a single event, while following an API inspired by the ICAL spec.
 As such, duplicate occurrences are filtered out.
+As with other rSchedule objects, `Schedule` is immutable.

 Example usage: